Why Aviation SMS Audits Are Important

 You know something is well organized when a stranger can follow and/or find things with little difficulty.
-Organization indicates that you have a proper high level understanding of the role of each SMS element.
+The organization indicates that you have a proper high-level understanding of the role of each SMS element.
 As with the other “think like an auditor" examples, it’s one more demonstration that you know what you are doing.

 A good test is to invite a stranger to see how well they can navigate your SMS documentation.

 Good auditors have a radar for symptoms of compliance, as well as symptoms of non-compliance.
 Experience inspectors have seen enough substandard SMS implementations and are familiar with the tell-tale signs that "things don't appear proper."

 On the opposite spectrum, safety inspectors are more prepared to identify specific elements that demonstrate SMS compliance.
 We might call these “underlying markers” of compliance.
 In other words, when these elements are present, or certain risk management activities can be easily demonstrated in an aviation SMS, then usually the SMS implementation has a high degree of compliance:

 - Consistent behavior in activities means a similar pattern in how things are documented, assessed, classified, and accounted for;